i-l-s-e/project_github_microcrede_IVD_MD/README.md

 -------------------------------------------------------------------------------------------------

 This project is part the first evaluation of the micro-credetial that is offered by [VIB](https://vib.be/en#/) and [UGent](https://www.ugent.be/en) with the aim to improve data analysis reproducbility in science.
 A micro-credential is like a mini-diploma that you have followed a course and learnd a new skill that is valuable for your carrear.
 If you are interested to register you can find more detais in the [UGent registration page](https://studiekiezer.ugent.be/2025/micro-credential-reproducible-data-analysis-an-essential-capability-in-modern-science-en).

+# finalization of this project
+In the develop_ilse branch the all documentation can be found in the doc folder. i.e. a cheatcheet for the git commands and a documentation file which describes the git concepts. additionally there is a ref folder with a references file a res folder with some pictures a src folder with some basic code